Last updated: 4 May 2018

 In accordance with EU and other guidelines, you may decline to provide the information requested by the AAS.
 Please be advised, however, that the AAS may be unable to provide certain services unless such information is provided for security and identification purposes.

 A cookie is a piece of data stored on the user's hard drive that sometimes links to personally identifiable information about the user.
-AAS uses session cookies which are designed not to be permanent or persistent.
-The session cookie is designed so that, once you close your browser, the cookie will simply terminate.
+The AAS uses session cookies with different lifetimes based on needed functionality.
 If you configure your browser to reject cookies, you may still use some, but not all, portions of our site.
 For example, accessing our online journals requires that your browser accept cookies.
-We recommend closing browsers on publicly available machines (such as those in libraries) after use.
+We recommend closing browsers and clearing cookies, caches, and browser history on publicly available machines (such as those in libraries) after use.

 Disclosure of Aggregated and Other Information